-Benjamin Stefanyszyn and Jack Gathercole talked about the production of Takashi’s Curse, a final year project at the University of Hertfordshire, and covered UE4 blueprint and master material, asset creation pipeline, level design and more.
+Benjamin Stefanyszyn and Jack Gathercole talked about the production of Takashi’s Curse: UE4 blueprint, master material, asset creation, level design & more.

 Hello, my name is Benjamin Stefanyszyn.
 I am from Stafford in the United Kingdom and have just completed my final year studying Games Art and Design at the University of Hertfordshire.
 I first started getting into 3D software at Stafford College in 2014 where we used Maya and Mudbox to create simple models.
 This is where my passion for 3D started to flare.
 I have always been fascinated by video games and films but more recently I have realized the potential for great storytelling and incredible experiences.